sebastiansam55/uinput-macropad/README.md

 1. If the config file is `~/.config/uinput-macropad/config.json` then you can simply run `macropad.py`
 2. If the config file is elsewhere, then you have to run `macropad.py -c /full/path/to/<config file name>`

-## config file format
+## Config file format without layer's commands
-There is an example config provided in this repo.
+There is an example config provided in this repo (`config.json`).
 ```
 {
     "macros": {